Steroid

-A steroid (named after the steroid cholesterol which was first described in gall stones from Ancient Greek chole- 'bile' and stereos 'solid') is a biologically active organic compound with four rings arranged in a specific molecular configuration.
+A steroid is an organic compound with four fused rings (designated A, B, C, and D) arranged in a specific molecular configuration.

 Steroids have two principal biological functions: as important components of cell membranes that alter membrane fluidity; and as signaling molecules.
-Hundreds of steroids are found in plants, animals and fungi.
-All steroids are manufactured in cells from the sterols lanosterol (opisthokonts) or cycloartenol (plants).
-Lanosterol and cycloartenol are derived from the cyclization of the triterpene squalene.
+Examples include the lipid cholesterol, sex hormones estradiol and testosterone, anabolic steroids, and the anti-inflammatory corticosteroid drug dexamethasone.
+Hundreds of steroids are found in fungi, plants, and animals.
+All steroids are manufactured in cells from a sterol: cholesterol (animals), lanosterol (opisthokonts), or cycloartenol (plants).
+All three of these molecules are produced via cyclization of the triterpene squalene.

+Structure

-The steroid core structure is typically composed of seventeen carbon atoms, bonded in four "fused" rings: three six-member cyclohexane rings (rings A, B and C in the first illustration) and one five-member cyclopentane ring (the D ring).
+The steroid nucleus (core structure) is called gonane (cyclopentanoperhydrophenanthrene).
+It is typically composed of seventeen carbon atoms, bonded in four fused rings: three six-member cyclohexane rings (rings A, B and C in the first illustration) and one five-member cyclopentane ring (the D ring).
 Steroids vary by the functional groups attached to this four-ring core and by the oxidation state of the rings.
 Sterols are forms of steroids with a hydroxy group at position three and a skeleton derived from cholestane.
 Steroids can also be more radically modified, such as by changes to the ring structure, for example, cutting one of the rings.
 Cutting Ring B produces secosteroids one of which is vitamin D3.

-Examples include anabolic steroids, the lipid cholesterol, the sex hormones estradiol and testosterone, and the anti-inflammatory drug dexamethasone.

 Nomenclature

+Rings and functional groups

+Steroids are named after the steroid cholesterol which was first described in gall stones from Ancient Greek chole- 'bile' and stereos 'solid'.

-Gonane, also known as steran or cyclopentanoperhydrophenanthrene, the simplest steroid and the nucleus of all steroids and sterols, is composed of seventeen carbon atoms in carbon-carbon bonds forming four fused rings in a three-dimensional shape.
+Gonane, also known as steran or cyclopentanoperhydrophenanthrene, the nucleus of all steroids and sterols, is composed of seventeen carbon atoms in carbon-carbon bonds forming four fused rings in a three-dimensional shape.
 The three cyclohexane rings (A, B, and C in the first illustration) form the skeleton of a perhydro derivative of phenanthrene.
 The D ring has a cyclopentane structure.
 When the two methyl groups and eight carbon side chains (at C-17, as shown for cholesterol) are present, the steroid is said to have a cholestane framework.
 The two common 5α and 5β stereoisomeric forms of steroids exist because of differences in the side of the largely planar ring system where the hydrogen (H) atom at carbon-5 is attached, which results in a change in steroid A-ring conformation.
 Isomerisation at the C-21 side chain produces a parallel series of compounds, referred to as isosteroids.